KSP-KOS/KOS/_sources/structures/misc/vecdraw.txt

     to a new location, make it appear or disappear, change its color, and label.
 This page describes how to do that.

-.. function:: VECDRAW(start, vec, color, label, scale, show, width)
+.. function:: VECDRAW(start, vec, color, label, scale, show, width, pointy)
-.. function:: VECDRAWARGS(start, vec, color, label, scale, show, width)
+.. function:: VECDRAWARGS(start, vec, color, label, scale, show, width, pointy)

     Both these two function names do the same thing.
 For historical reasons both names exist, but now they both do the same thing.